 To place a hold select the "Request" tab found with the record of the item wanted.

 DVD players are available for use in the library.
-Data Projectors are availalbe for faculty and staff.
+Data Projectors are available for faculty and staff.
 All audio-video equipment must remain in the library at all times unless required for classroom use and reserved in advance.
-Reservations for data projectors may be made only by TMC faculty or staff for campus related activities.
+Reservations for data projectors may be made only by TMU faculty or staff for campus related activities.
 There is no pick up and delivery service available.
 Contact the circulation desk for further details on policy and procedure.
 In keeping with copyright law (Title 17 of the United States Code,), data projectors may not be used by anyone on campus except by faculty for in class related activities.

 The individual borrower is subject to the rules and regulations established by the lending library, including, but not limited to, those rules that govern access to and the availability of library materials, loan periods, renewals, recall, and delinquency and lost materials charges.
-TMC patrons are expected to make themselves aware of the policies and regulations of each library used.
+TMU patrons are expected to make themselves aware of the policies and regulations of each library used.
 The borrower is expected to protect materials and return them directly to the lending library by the due date.
 Charges for late, lost or damaged materials are the responsibility of the borrower.
 Fines, fees and replacement costs for library materials will be determined by the lending libraries in accordance with their existing policies.

-Biola University and The Master's College have established mutual borrowing privileges with currently enrolled students, faculty and staff.
+Biola University and The Master's University have established mutual borrowing privileges with currently enrolled students, faculty and staff.
 Both libraries will provide direct loan service to eligible and properly identified members of each other's campus community for unrestricted and available materials upon presentation of proper identification, the completion of the library card registration form and the issuance of a library card.
 The library cards are subject to renewal each semester or term.

-The Oviatt Library at California State University Northridge (CSUN) is available to residents, like TMC students for an annual fee of $50.00.
+The Oviatt Library at California State University Northridge (CSUN) is available to residents, like TMU students for an annual fee of $50.00.
 This service is provided through the Friends of the Library, an auxiliary support organization of CSUN library.
 Students utilizing this service receive a patron card that allows normal lending privileges, however it excludes access to the CSUN network with their corresponding databases.
 Coin operated temporary parking permits are available in designated lots only.

 Books new to the library are on the display book case in the Main Collection room on the first floor.
 These materials will remain on the display shelves for about two weeks or until someone checks them out, whichever comes first.